MSA Knowledge Standards are the essential source of knowledge you need to achieve success.

 Here are the eight Knowledge Standards with brief descriptions.

-The ongoing management of the store and its related sales outlets.
+Operations includes the ongoing management of the retail operation and its related sales outlets.

-A comprehensive system of controlling, measuring and maximizing fiscal performance.
+Financial Management is a comprehensive system of controlling, measuring, and maximizing fiscal performance.

-Planning, development and implementation of strategies that ensure long-term business success.
+Strategic Management is the development and implementation of strategies that ensure the long-term success of the business.